sean21johnson/moviedex-api/README.md

 MOVIEDEX API

-Server-side project that returns an array of movies from a database based on specific query parameters in the URL.
+Server-side application that returns an array of movies from a database based on specific query parameters in the URL.

 In this application, a user can: